STP Broker vs ECN Broker Explained

 Unfortunately, many people wrongfully associate Forex (FX) trading with scams.
 The problem lies in the increasing number of unscrupulous companies marketing false information to traders.
 The number of Forex-related scams has significantly increased over the past few years, so it is important for you to be able to identify a hoax.
 After all, Forex trading should be a potentially profitable experience.

 When choosing a broker, always check if they are regulated by a relevant authority first.
 Simply put, if a broker is not regulated, your money is not safe.
 Every broker should abide by the rules of a financial authority.
 For the purpose of defending people from fraud, many countries have established private or state organisations that regulate the Forex market amongst other things.
 Generally speaking, these organisations are actively supported by the government.
-Admirals is authorised and regulated by multiple regulators around the world including the UK Financial Conduct Authority (FCA), Cyprus Securities and Exchange Commission (CySEC) and the Australian Securities and Investments Commission (ASIC).
+Admiral Markets is authorised and regulated by multiple regulators around the world including the UK Financial Conduct Authority (FCA), Cyprus Securities and Exchange Commission (CySEC) and the Australian Securities and Investments Commission (ASIC).

 Choosing a broker is the very first step you need to take to be able to enjoy your trading experience.
 But many people do not know the differences that exist between fully regulated brokers, such as the difference between ECN Forex brokers and STP Forex brokers as discussed about.